danren-lys/learngit/readme.txt

-git is a version control system git is a FREE software i create a new branch named DEV
+git is a version control system git is a FREE software i create a new branch named dev